 Every grant-giving organization will have different requirements, and those can also depend on the country in which your nonprofit is registered.

-One advantage of grants is that they can fuel large projects, enabling large-scale societal impact that wouldn’t otherwise be possible.
+- Grants can fuel large projects, enabling large-scale societal impact that wouldn’t otherwise be possible.

-The downside is that it can take a significant amount of time.
+- Grants can take a significant amount of time.
 It first takes time to develop grant-writing skills that actually win grant proposals, it takes time to write a winning application, and then it can take time for you to see the funds.

-In addition to that, grants also come with specific conditions attached.
+- They come with specific conditions attached.
 These conditions apply to things like how exactly you can use the money.
 They also have specific reporting requirements that you should consider before applying.
 The conditions can also be related to particular outputs or outcomes or achieving agreed milestones.